 - The brain also tries to slow down your metabolism so that your body returns to its “comfort weight.”

-– Your fat and muscle cells become more insulin sensitive, which although is mostly good for overall health, it makes the body more efficient at storing any excess energy (in fat cells) instead of burning it off (in muscle cells).
+- Your fat and muscle cells become more sensitive to insulin, which although is mostly good for overall health, it makes the body more efficient at storing any excess energy (in fat cells) instead of burning it off (in muscle cells).

 - Finally, weight loss and dieting initially suppresses your ability to burn fat while sending extra energy to fat storage.

-This is why thousands and thousands of people (particularly women) have such a hard time both losing weight and keeping it off.
-It also explains why most people need all the help they can get physiologically, psychologically and biologically when it comes to attaining the body they deserve.
+This is why so many people have such a hard time both losing weight and keeping it off.
+It also explains why most people could use a bit of help physiologically, psychologically and biologically when it comes to attaining the body they deserve.

 However, once you reach your goal weight, how can you stop your body from gaining it all back?
 That’s a legitimate fear most people have, and sometimes stops them from even trying.

 Exercise really is a “magic pill” — one that most people forget to take.